meilisearch/.github/profile/README.md

 ## 📚 Documentation

-Our [documentation website](https://www.meilisearch.com/docs) is hosted in a [public GitHub repository](https://github.com/meilisearch/documentation).
+Learn more about Meilisearch in our [documentation](https://www.meilisearch.com/docs?utm_campaign=oss&utm_source=github&utm_medium=organization).
+You can contribute via the [documentation repository](https://github.com/meilisearch/documentation).

 ## 🤝 Contributing

 Hey!
 We're glad you're thinking about contributing to Meilisearch!
 Feel free to pick an issue labeled as `good first issue` and  ask any question you need.
 Some points might not be clear, and we are available to help you!

-Before creating your PR, we strongly encourage you to read the repository's corresponding `CONTRIBUTING.md` or otherwise the "Contributing" section of the `README.md`.
+Before creating your PR, we strongly encourage you to read the repository's corresponding `CONTRIBUTING.md` or the "Contributing" section of the `README.md`.

 ## 💡 Product: feedback & suggestions

-See what's next on our [public roadmap](https://roadmap.meilisearch.com/), where you can submit your ideas and vote for the features you want.
+See what's next on our [public roadmap](https://roadmap.meilisearch.com/?utm_campaign=oss&utm_source=github&utm_medium=organization), where you can submit your ideas and vote for the features you want.

 You can also go to our [Product repository](https://github.com/meilisearch/product) and open a discussion about a feature and give your feedback.
-Feel free to participate in the current discussions.
+Please feel free to participate in the current talks.
 We are looking forward to reading your comments.

-Any suggestion or feedback is highly appreciated.
+Any suggestions or feedback is highly appreciated.
 Thank you so much for your support!

-## 🥰 Community & Developer Relations
+## 🥰 Community & Support

-If you want to know more about how we handle Developer Relations at Meilisearch: our processes, activities, and plans, you can check our [devrel repo](https://github.com/meilisearch/devrel).

-We invite you to join our [Meilisearch Community Discord](https://discord.gg/meilisearch), where you can find support from our team and the community, but where you can also share your projects or just talk about random stuff with other members of the Meilisearch community 😁
+Join our developers community on [Meilisearch Discord](https://discord.gg/meilisearch) to get support from our team and the community.
+We're also happy to see you share your projects or just talk about random stuff with other community members 😁

-## 🖥 Demos
+## 🖥 Examples

-- [**Where2Watch:**](https://where2watch.meilisearch.com/?utm_campaign=oss&utm_source=github&utm_medium=meilisearch&utm_content=demo-link) Find the movie you will watch tonight through an up-to-date IMDb dataset, [featuring Hybrid Search](https://meilisearch.notion.site/Where2Watch-Noticeable-Queries-881f6270abef4452a94255462df740d7).
-- [**Millions of Musics:**](https://music.meilisearch.com/?utm_campaign=oss&utm_source=github&utm_medium=meilisearch&utm_content=demo-link) Search throught a 47 millions musics and artists dataset.
-- [**Tenant Tokens:**](https://tenant-token.meilisearch.com/?utm_campaign=oss&utm_source=github&utm_medium=meilisearch&utm_content=demo-link) Experience the search with restricted results that leverage the use of tenant tokens.
+- [**Where2Watch**](https://where2watch.meilisearch.com/?utm_campaign=oss&utm_source=github&utm_medium=organization) — An application to help you find streaming platforms to watch movies using [hybrid search](https://www.meilisearch.com/solutions/hybrid-search?utm_campaign=oss&utm_source=github&utm_medium=organization).
+- [**Ecommerce demo**](https://ecommerce.meilisearch.com/?utm_campaign=oss&utm_source=github&utm_medium=organization) — Ecommerce website using disjunctive facets, range and rating filtering, and pagination.
+- [**Songs**](https://music.meilisearch.com/?utm_campaign=oss&utm_source=github&utm_medium=organization) — Search through 47 million of songs.

-Check the list of all our demos [in the dedicated repository](https://github.com/meilisearch/demos).
+See the list of all our example apps in our [demos repository](https://github.com/meilisearch/demos).

 ## 📫 Get in touch!